 Not Understanding the Deal Terms

 A letter of intent can look favorable on paper while quietly committing you to a structure that costs you significantly more in taxes.
-In the early stages of a transaction, it is not always clear whether a transaction will be a stock or an asset deal.
-There can be clues in a letter of intent, for example, a statement that the transaction will be structured to achieve a step-up in asset basis indicates that the buyer is looking for an asset deal.
-If the transaction structure will significantly impact the seller’s tax obligations, this should be discussed as early as possible.
+In the early stages of a transaction, it is not always clear whether a deal will be a stock or asset deal.
+There can be clues in a letter of intent.
+For example, a statement that the transaction will be structured to achieve a step-up in asset basis indicates that the buyer is looking for an asset deal.
+If the structure will significantly impact the seller’s tax obligations, this should be discussed as early as possible.

 Earnouts deserve special attention.
-Earnouts, a portion of the sale price that is paid over time based on the company’s future performance, usually tied to EBITDA targets, can create significant tax planning opportunities and risks when they extend over several years.
+An earnout is a portion of the sale price paid over time based on the company’s future performance, usually tied to EBITDA targets.
+Earnouts can create significant tax planning opportunities and risks when they extend over several years.
 Understand how they will be characterized for tax purposes before agreeing to them.

 No Investment Plan for the Proceeds